servicetitan/Stl.Fusion.Samples/docs/tutorial/Sample-HelloCart.md

 }
 ```

-So now you know that:
+So now you have *almost* the full picture:
+- Low-level methods (the ones that don't have any
+  dependencies) are invalidated explicitly &ndash;
+  by the invalidation blocks in command handlers
+  that may render cached results of calls to such methods
+  inconsistent with the ground truth.
 - High-level methods like `GetTotalAsync` are invalidated
-  because their dependencies are invalidated.
-- Low-level methods (usually - the ones that don't have any
-  dependencies) are invalidated explicitly by such blocks.
+  automatically due to invalidation of their dependencies.
+  This is why you don't see a call to `GetTotalAsync` in
+  any of invalidation blocks.

-But you must be curious how it happens that when you call `EditAsync`,
+What's missing is how it happens that when you call `EditAsync`,
-*both* `if (Computed.IsInvalidating()) { ... }` and the code
+***both** `if (Computed.IsInvalidating()) { ... }` and the code
-outside of this block runs, assuming this block contains `return` statement.
+outside of this block runs, assuming this block contains `return`
-That's a tricky question, actually, and the short answer is:
+statement?

+I'll give a brief answer here:
 - Yes, in reality any Compute Service method decorated with
   `[CommandHandler]` is called `N + 1` times, where `N` is the
   number of servers in your cluster 🙀